anskarl/scruid/docs/dql.md

 doubleMin('dim_name) as "agg_min"
 ```

-Similarly, `longMax` and `doubleMax` computes the maximum of all metric values and Long.MIN_VALUE
+Similarly, `longMax`, `floatMax` and `doubleMax` computes the maximum of all metric values and Long.MIN_VALUE
 or Double.NEGATIVE_INFINITY, respectively.

 #### First / Last aggregator

-`longFirst` and `doubleFirst` computes the metric value with the minimum timestamp or 0 if no row exist.
+`longFirst`, `floatFirst` and `doubleFirst` computes the metric value with the minimum timestamp or 0 if no row exist.
-`longLast` and `doubleLast` computes the metric value with the maximum timestamp or 0 if no row exist
+`longLast`, `floatLast` and `doubleLast` computes the metric value with the maximum timestamp or 0 if no row exist

 ```scala
 // can be defined over some dimension